marcoalopez/Python_course/notebooks/installing_Python.md

 - Visual Studio Code (a.k.a. vscode)  https://code.visualstudio.com/

-This is a free source-code editor that can be used with a variety of programming languages including Python and supports Jupyter notebooks via extensions.
+This is a free code editor that can be used with a variety of programming languages including Python and supports Jupyter notebooks via extensions.
 As an advantage over JupyterLab, it has a variable browser by default.
 More detailed instructions on how to use jupyter notebooks in vscode can be found at the following link https://code.visualstudio.com/docs/datascience/jupyter-notebooks

 - JupyterLab desktop https://github.com/jupyterlab/jupyterlab-desktop/releases